xometry-europe-gmbh/shiftd/README.rst

     install-addin - Install addin to the Fusion's host remove-addin - Remove addin from the Fusion's host

+    run - Run an app with using the default configuration

 * Docker facility (macOS only)::

     docker-info - Display system-wide information